TediusTimmy/BC-DeciCalc/Manuel.md

 end
 ```

 Note that the call `@IF(3;5;1/0)` is completely valid.
-The 'then' clause will not be evaluated because it is never used, so the division-by-zero exception is never thrown.
+The 'else' clause will not be evaluated because it is never used, so the division-by-zero exception is never thrown.

 ## The Language
 This is the language as implemented.
 Some of the GoogleTests have good examples, others, not so much.